 This app isn’t the best for absolute beginners or someone looking for comprehensive language study, but it’s great for getting accurate feedback on pronunciation.
 Review.

 italki is one of the best resources out there for several reasons.
-One of them is its Notebook feature.
+One of them is the Exercise portion of its community features.
 It’s a feature that allows users to get feedback on their writing from others.

 Feedback from humans is extra valuable when it comes to writing.
 There are plenty of mistakes and unnatural phrases that computers still aren’t able to pick up well enough.

-The Notebook is pretty straightforward and very easy to use.
+The Exercise feature is pretty straightforward and very easy to use.
 Simply write something (anything) and then “publish” it where the italki community can read it.
 Other users that are proficient in your target language can then offer corrections to your writing.
 This is free to use!
 You can pay it forward by volunteering to correct someone else’s writing.
 Review.
+Right now get a $10 credit with your first purchase.

 There are resources out there for learning just about everything about German.
 Still, there will always be times where a book or website just doesn’t have the answer to your question.